On Cinema: Touring

 In 2018 and 2019, Heidecker and Turkington initiated a nationwide On Cinema Live! tour with special guests from the On Cinema/Decker universe such as Joe Estevez and John C. Reilly, the band Dekkar and special content created only for the tour, such as live reviewing various major release films, including Superfly, Mission: Impossible – Fallout, Jurassic World: Fallen Kingdom, Sicario: Day of the Soldado, Ant Man & The Wasp.
+In 2026, Heidecker and Turkington again toured On Cinema Live! nationwide, starting March 21 in Chicago and making stops in Toronto, Atlanta, Philadelphia, Boston, New York, Seattle, San Francisco, and other cities.
+The tour ended in Los Angeles on April 17.